Skip to Content

 Compose Your Shot

 Find a composition that is appealing to you.
 Make sure to capture all the elements that make the scene special to you.
-For me, it was important to capture the candle lanterns and the full face (or as much as I could) of the Treasury.
+For me, capturing the candle lanterns and the full face (or as much as I could) of the Treasury was important.

 Set Your Focus Point